Raroford32/btrghrwe/README.md

 - Regularly update your Ubuntu system
 - Use a dedicated user account for running Windows applications

-For any additional support or questions, please refer to the official documentation or contact our support team.
+For any additional support or questions, please refer to the official Wine and Xvfb documentation.